roasted99/social-y/README.md

 # SocialY
 This project is a small social media application built with Ruby on Rails.
-It includes functionality for users, posts, and comments.
-The frontend is handled using Rails views with Stimulus and Importmap.
-The backend provides an API with versioning, and authentication is managed using JWT.
+It includes functionality for users to sign up, log in, create posts, and comment on posts.
+The frontend is handled using Rails views with Stimulus and Importmap, providing a dynamic and responsive user interface.The backend provides a RESTful API with versioning, and authentication is managed using JWT.

+### Features

+- **User Registration and Authentication**
+  - Users can sign up with their username, email, and password.
+  - Users can log in using their email and password.
+  - Authentication is handled using JSON Web Tokens (JWT).

+- **Posts**
+  - Authenticated users can create new posts.
+  - Users can view posts created by others.
+  - Users can edit and delete posts.

+- **Comments**
+  - Authenticated users can comment on posts.
+  - Users can view comments on any post.
+  - Users can edit and delete comments.

 ## Setup Instructions
  ### Prerequisites